lucasfisher0/DerailValleyMods/README.md

 ### Enable Unity Explorer

 Based off [bdlm-dev's mod](dredge-mods-url) of the same type.
 Loads Unity Explorer through a method compatible with Unity Mod Manager, allowing easy use in Derail Valley.
 This also uses [bdlm-dev's fork of Unity Explorer](ue-fork-url), compiled using HarmonyLib instead of HarmonyX.

+This currently needs a patch to fix mouse input, as currently no mouse interactions are functional.

 ## License